ibmjstart/cf-object-storage/README.md

-cf-large-objects: a Cloud Foundry CLI plugin
+cf-large-objects
 =====================
-A plugin for interacting with objects in Object Storage.
+A Cloud Foundry CLI plugin for interacting with Object Storage.

 ## Command List